-At least once every three years (using the WellSAT-1), St. Mary's School will evaluate compliance with the wellness policy to assess the implementation of the policy and include:
+At least once every three years (using the WellSAT-3), St. Mary's School will evaluate compliance with the wellness policy to assess the implementation of the policy and include:

-- If the elementary, junior, senior high of St. Mary's School are in compliance with the wellness policy; - Compare St. Mary's School wellness policy to the Alliance for a Healthier Generation's model wellness policy; and - A description of the progress made in attaining the goals of the St. Mary's School wellness policy.
+- If the elementary, middle, and senior high of St. Mary's School comply with the wellness policy; - Compare St. Mary's School wellness policy to the Alliance for a Healthier Generation's model wellness policy; and - A description of the progress made in attaining the goals of the St. Mary's School wellness policy.

-The position/person responsible for managing the triennial assessment and contact information is Mary Gangelhoff, elementary principal.
-Email address: mrs.gangelhoff@sesmschool.com or 507 (794)6141.
+The position/person responsible for managing the triennial assessment and contact information is Peter Roufs principal.
+Email address: mr.roufs@sesmschool.com or 507 (794) 6141.

-The SMWC, will monitor the school's compliance with this wellness policy.
+The SMWC will monitor the school's compliance with this wellness policy.